wangyz1999/resume-web/content/home/experience.md

     date_start: '2021-09-01'
     date_end: ''
     description: |-2
-      **Representation Learning of Robot Dynamics for Morphology Prediction**
+      **Robot Dynamics Representation Learning for Morphology Prediction**

-      * Developed a multiclass-multioutput classification model that predicts the morphology of a 12-DoF quadruped robot given its dynamics – multinomial time series of robot position, orientation, and joint angles.
+      * Developed a multiclass-multioutput classification model that predicts the morphology of a 12-DoF quadruped robot given its dynamics, which is represented as multinomial time series of robot position, orientation, and joint angles.
 The robot's structure can be configured in countless ways.

-      **Lip synchronization for Animatronic Robot Face**
+      **Talking Face Generation for Lip-Synchronizing Animatronic Robot Face**

-      * Developed a regression model, Audio2Landmark, that accomplishes face robot natural lip-synchronization.
-The model learned mapping from audio signals to facial keypoints movement by watching human speech videos.
+      * Developed a deep regression model, Audio2Landmark, that generates lip-synced facial landmark movements given speech audio alone.
+Applied the model to lip-sync a face robot.

   - title: Research Assistant
     company: USC Institute for Creative Technologies